 Strawberries, raspberries, and blueberries - we grow them all!

 Strawberries are the first to arrive, in early June.
-We grow both the traditional June berry variety, as well as the ever-bearing fruit.
+We grow both the traditional June berry variety, as well as the ever-bearing (also known as day-neutral) fruit.
 What's the difference?
 It's all about how the plant responds to sunlight.
 The June berries produce fruit during, well, June mostly!
 Once the days start to really lengthen and the weather heats up, production stops.
 Ever-bearing plants, however, do not respond to the sunlight this way, and continue to produce strawberries all through the summer and into the fall, until the first frost!